Ongoing Offences Continuing Bylaw Breaching Conduct | Freed Legal Services

 [58] In the matter before me, the applicable form of res judicata is issue estoppel.
 For issue estoppel to be successfully invoked, three conditions must be met: (1) the issue must be the same as the one decided in the prior decision; (2) the prior judicial decision must have been final; and (3) the parties to both proceedings must be the same, or their privies (Danyluk v.
 Ainsworth Technologies Inc., [2001] 2 S.C.R.
 460, 2001 SCC 44, at para.
 25, per Binnie J.).

 Drawing from the Nolis case, the res judicata principle, as is also known as issue estoppel, pertains to a particular legal matter that was already resolved by the judicial system.
 This leads to the examination of the question regarding what was previously resolved by the courts.
 To simplify, when an person commits a singular violation, like driving through a red traffic light, the person could face a charge for this act only once; however, if the person repeats the violation on a subsequent day, the person could be subject to a charge for committing the violation a second time.
-While this seems logically to most people, confusion can arise when instead of committing an offence for the second time, a person fails to cease the first offence such as allowing excessive noise to continue after being initially charged with a noise violation.
-The case of Dysart (Municipality) v.
-Reeve, 2000 CanLII 16841, addressed a continuous bylaw violation versus an offence that occurs at a single moment in time by confirming that despite the res judicata principle, repeated charges may apply where an ongoing offence occurs.
-Specifically, in Dysart it was said:
+Despite the apparent logic, confusion can emerge when, instead of committing an offence anew, a person fails to cease the initial offence.
+An example would be allowing excessive noise to persist after facing an initial charge for a noise violation.
+The Dysart (Municipality) v.
+Reeve, 2000 CanLII 16841, case delved into the distinction between an ongoing bylaw violation and an offence taking place at a single moment in time, affirming that despite the res judicata doctrine, repeated charges could be applicable if an ongoing offence is occurring whereas in Dysart it was said:

 [22] ...
 Multiple prosecutions of an accused or a defendant may well, at some point, justify a stay.
 See, for example, R. v.
 Jack (1997), 1997 CanLII 356 (SCC), 117 C.C.C.
 (3d) 43 (S.C.C.) and R. v.
 Mitchelson (1992), 1992 CanLII 4018 (MB CA), 71 C.C.C.
 (3d) 471 (Man.
 C.A.).
 But the context is important.
 These defendants were charged not with a Criminal Code offence, but with regulatory offences, with violating the municipality’s land use requirements.
 The offences are not alleged to have occurred at a discrete point in time but to be ongoing violations.
 The practical effect of a stay would be to give the defendants a legal non-conforming use by court order without the merits of their position ever having been adjudicated.
 Viewed in this way, it seems to me the community’s tolerance for successive prosecutions is greater than it might be in other kinds of cases.
 At least for now, the community’s interest in enforcing its land use requirements outweighs any unfairness in prosecuting the defendants again.